-Planned capital expenditures for container terminals will total approximately \$208.5 million over the next five years.
-The CIP for this business will provide the funds necessary for the design of major terminal improvements at the North Harbor Terminal 5 in preparation for redevelopment; T-18 stormwater utility upgrade; T-46 dock rehabilitation, including design and construction; acquire four container cranes and construction of a wharf at Husky Terminal, purchase straddle carriers for the South Harbor's General Central Peninsula, pile caps repairs, paving repairs and fender replacments at various terminals.
+Planned capital expenditures for container terminals will total approximately \$508.3 million over the next five years.
+The CIP for this business will provide the funds necessary for the construction of major terminal improvements at the North Harbor Terminal 5; T-18 stormwater utility upgrade; T-46 dock rehabilitation, including design and construction; acquire eight container cranes at Husky Terminal, stormwater system at West Sitcum Terminal, pile caps repairs, paving repairs and fender replacements at various terminals.